danielang2020/danielang2020.github.io/books/os/os.md

 > It should be noted that there is a cost to multi-level tables; on a TLB miss, two loads from memory will be required to get the right translation information from the page table( one for the page directory, and one for the PTE itself), in constrast to just one load with a linear page table.
 Thus, the multi-level table is a small example of a time-space trade-off.
 We wanted smaller tables(and got them), but not for free; although in the common case(TLB hit), performance is obviously identical, a TLB miss suffers from a higher cost with this smaller table.
 Another obvious negative is complexity.
 Whether it is the hardware or OS handling the page-table lookup(on a TLB miss), doing so is undoubtedly more involved than a simple linear page-table lookup.
 Often we are willing to increase complexity in order to improve performance or reduce overheads; in the case of a multi-level table, we make page-table lookups more complicated in order to save valuable memory.

+### 21 Beyond Physical Memory: Mechanisms
+#### 21.1 Swap Space
+> The first thing we will need to do is to reserve some space on the disk for moving pages back and forth.
+In operating systems, we generally refer to such space as swap space, because we swap pages out of memory to it and swap pages into memory from it.

+#### 21.2 The Present Bit
+> When the hardware looks in the PTE, it may find that the page is not present in physical memory.
+The way the hardware determines this is through a new piece of information in each page-table entry, known as the **present bit**.
+If the present bit is set to one, it means the page is present in physical memory and everything proceeds as above; if it is set to zero, the page is not in memory but rather on disk somewhere.
+The act of accessing a page that is not in physical memory is commonly referred to as a **page fault**.

+#### 21.3 The Page Fault
+> Recall that with TLB misses, we have two types of systems: hardware-managed TLBs and software-managed TLBs.
+In either type of system, if a page is not present, the OS is put in charge to handle the page fault.
+The appropriately-named OS **page-fault handler** runs to determine what to do.
+Virtually all systems handle page faults in software; even with a hardware-managed TLB, the hardware trusts the OS to manage this important duty.

+> When the OS receives a page fault for a page, it looks in the PTE to find the address, and issue the request to disk to fetch the page into memory.
+When the disk I/O completes, the OS will then update the page table to mark the page as present, update the PFN field of the page-table entry to record the in-memory location of the newly-fetched page, and retry the instruction.
+This next attempt may generate a TLB miss, which would then be serviced and update the TLB with the translation.
+Finally, a last restart would find the translation in the TLB and thus proceed to fetch the desired data or instruction from memory at the translated physical address.

+> Note that while the I/O is flight, the process will be in the **blocked** state.
+Thus, the OS will be free to run other ready processes while the page fault is being serviced.
+Because I/O is expensive, this overlap of the I/O(page fault) of one process and the execution of another is yet another way a mulitprogrammed system can make the most effective use of its hardware.

+#### 21.4 What If Memory Is Full?